awanmbandi/realworld-microservice-projects/Anthos/anthos-gke-eks-aks-project/README.md

 #### 8.3) We Have To Now Authorize The EKS Cluster Access From Cloud Anthos (To Proide Access To Anthos)
 - Navigate tho the `Anthos Dashboard` or `Login Page`
     - Click on `Clusters`
-    - Click on your cluster name `anthoseksmanagedclusterss`
+    - Click on your cluster name `eks-anthos-managed-cluster`
         - **NOTE::** You'll see, `Authenticate into the cluster to see more details`
         - **NOTE::** You can as well Go to GKE --> Click Cluster Name
         - Click on `LOGIN`